New Pokemon Announcement: Magearna

 |Do you even need a pokeball to catch her?|

 She seems to catch herself....

 - Argument for Fusion: Ever since Black Kyurem and White Kyurem showed up, and even some before that, several pokemon have been thought to be possible fusions.
-In fact, before knowing how Zygarde formes worked, some suggested that Perfect Zygarde was a fusion of it and Xerneas/Yveltal.
+In fact, before knowing how Zygarde formes worked, some suggested that Perfect Zygarde was a fusion between it and Xerneas/Yveltal.
 Magiana certainly takes elements from pokemon we've seen before.
 It's mechanical nature has similarities to pokemon like Klinklang.
-Its more "princess" like qualities have been likened to Diancie and Mega Gardevoir.
+It's more "princess" like qualities have been likened to Diancie and Mega Gardevoir.
 Adding a new fusion would be interesting seeing as it would open a lot of future possibilities.

 - Argument for Evolutionary Relationships: Just because Magiana is classified as "Man-Made" doesn't mean it didn't evolve from a pokemon we already have.
 The Klink line has always been hinted as being man-made.
 Juniper even mentions that Klinks showed up only 100 years ago.
 This might suggest there is an evolutionary relationship between them.
 Perhaps under certain circumstances a Klink could be reformed into a Magiana.
 This would make it similar to Diancie in that is a special offshoot of Carbink.
 The opposite is also possible, perhaps Magiana, showing up 500 years ago, began producing its own mechanical offspring in the form of Klinks the same way Manaphy can produce Phione.
 This wouldn't necessarily mean its a mythical pokemon though.
 In 4th gen baby pokemon were revealed that were related to 2nd gen pokemon.
 Perhaps if you take a Klink to a certain area and level it up it becomes Magiana?
 Perhaps if you breed Magiana you'll get Klinks?